What is an Independent Financial Adviser?

 Starting out as an IFA is a relatively low-cost business venture.
 Of course, there are the usual start-up fees for licensing as well as other regulatory costs.
 However, this is small compared to many other types of businesses.
 This is because you will not need to pay for office space as working from home is a very viable option.

 As a financial adviser, you must be licensed to provide or sell products to your clients.
 Keeping up with the regulatory requirements helps protect clients from malpractice; however, this can be a time-consuming endeavor for the financial adviser.
 Fortunately, here at Truly Independent, our in-house compliance and action team will be here to support you every step of the way.

 Acquiring a strong client base is the most challenging part of becoming an IFA.
 Doing so requires an effective marketing plan put in place and time set aside to prospect for work.
-This is where Truly Independent come in however, as our in house marketing team will do the marketing for you allowing you to focus on what you do best, giving fantastic financial advice.
+This is not an issue for Truly Advisers.
+Our in-house marketing team will do the marketing for you, allowing you to focus on what you do best, giving financial advice.